Aryaan03/Web-Scraping/README.md

     • Parameters:<br>
         &emsp; - `url`(str); The URL from which the incident data is to be fetched.<br>
     • Returns:<br>
-         &emsp; - List of Nature of incidents along with the number of times it happended long with the number of times it has happened separated by the pipe character
+         &emsp; - List of Nature of incidents along with the number of times it occurred long with the number of times it has happened separated by the pipe character

 ## Database Development